xyberviri/TaysBusinessPack/README.md

 </p>

 # To stream this pack on FiveM, you must be a Patron of the $US15 tier or higher, if not, visit the [Patreon page](https://www.patreon.com/fivem).
-Prices may change at any given date and is out of my control.

 *Alternatively, you can set your player count to 10*